Moorer-Radford Affair: Background

-The Affair
+The affair

-In December 1971, the Nixon Administration became concerned over a column written by journalist Jack Anderson titled "U.S. Tilts to Pakistan" which contained confidential information from classified documents regarding unofficial U.S. diplomatic policy in relation to the Indo-Pakistani War of 1971.
+In December 1971, the Nixon Administration became concerned over a column written by journalist Jack Anderson titled "U.S. Tilts to Pakistan" which contained confidential information from classified documents regarding unofficial U.S. diplomatic policy in relation to the Indo-Pakistani war of 1971.
 Following the publication of the article, White House aides led by John Ehrlichman began an internal investigation into a possible intelligence leak.
 After an extensive investigation which included administering polygraphs to those with access to the files, the investigation determined the source of the leak to be the Joints Chiefs of Staff liaison office to the National Security Council.
 The office was staffed primarily by Admiral Robert O. Welander who supervised the office and Yeoman Charles Radford who worked as a stenographer‐clerk.

 Yeoman Radford eventually admitted to having stolen classified documents from the National Security Council which he took from briefcases and burn bags to be delivered to his superiors, Admiral Robert O. Welander and Admiral Rembrandt C. Robinson, who in turn delivered them to Admiral Thomas H. Moorer, the Chairman of the Joint Chiefs of Staff.
-Admiral Elmo Zumalt, then Chief of Naval Operations, was also implicated as having involvement in the conspiracy, along with National Security Council Staffer David Oscar Bowles.
+Admiral Elmo Zumwalt, then Chief of Naval Operations, was also implicated as having involvement in the conspiracy, along with National Security Council staffer David Oscar Bowles.

-A week after the publishing of Jack Anderson's article, John Ehrlichman met with President Richard Nixon, Attorney General John N. Mitchell, and chief of staff H. R. Haldeman to discuss the outcome of his investigation.
+A week after the publishing of Jack Anderson's article, John Ehrlichman met with President Richard Nixon, Attorney General John N. Mitchell and Chief of Staff H. R. Haldeman to discuss the outcome of his investigation.
 The meeting was recorded by Nixon as part of the Nixon White House tapes.
 During the meeting Nixon voiced suspicion of Alexander Haig being involved and discussed prosecuting Admiral Moorer.
-Eventually Nixon decided to cover up the affair on the advice of Attorney General John N. Mitchell, believing its revelation would hurt military morale and that ignoring it would cause the Joint Chiefs of Staff to be indebted to the President, thus increasing his control over The Pentagon.
+Eventually Nixon decided to cover up the affair on the advice of Attorney General Mitchell, believing its revelation would hurt military morale and that ignoring it would cause the Joint Chiefs of Staff to be indebted to the President, thus increasing his control over The Pentagon.